alexandrastna/AI-for-ESG/README.md

 The comparison table above reveals substantial variations between ESG scores depending on the method used.
 A few observations stand out:

-- Materiality weights (SASB) consistently increase the ESG scores across methods, as seen in the uplift from ESG1 → ESG2, ESG3 → ESG4, etc. This reflects how some companies are stronger in pillars that are more material to their sector.
+- Materiality weights (SASB) consistently increase the ESG scores across methods, as seen in the uplift from ESG1 → ESG2, ESG3 → ESG4, etc. SASB reweights pillars toward sector-material issues; firms whose communication already aligns with those issues see a mechanical uplift when applying SASB weights.

 - Earnings call–based scores (ESG3 and ESG4) are significantly lower than those based on full documents.
 This suggests that ESG communication is less prominent in spoken financial disclosures, possibly due to time constraints or strategic prioritization.